patriciasegantine/harmony-shop/README.md

 Feel free to explore my project, which focuses on daily care and well-being.
 If you have any questions or would like to collaborate, please don't hesitate to get in touch!

+### Note:
+All the texts generated in this project were crafted with the assistance of ChatGPT, a powerful natural language generation tool developed by OpenAI.
+I extend my appreciation to OpenAI for the support provided through this innovative technology.